JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 #### 2.3.4.
 Adding children actions to the group

-To make the group contain actions a non-empty array of [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) elements should be returned:
+To make the group contain actions, a non-empty array of [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) elements should be returned: